Nubonetics-Solutions/hugo-node/README.md

 # hugo-node
-Docker image containing Hugo and Node
+This Docker image can be used in continuous integration for building and running Hugo (https://gohugo.io) with SCSS support.